 In 1995, Burnett served as the center director management intern and performed in this capacity until 1996 when she joined the Space Station Hardware Integration Office.
 For three years, she supported the test and checkout of the Canadian Space Station Remote Manipulator System (SSRMS) in Brampton, Ontario, and the Canadian portion of the Multi Element Integrated Test, after which time she was selected to lead the Element 6A Office as the acting chief.

 In 2000, Burnett joined the ISS/Payload Processing Project as the chief of the Future Missions and International Partner Division.
 In this position, she led the office responsible for the advanced planning of ISS international elements, shuttle payloads and concepts for improved ways to test payloads in the future.
 In 2003, she returned to the directorate as deputy for Program Management for the ISS and Payload Processing Directorate and the Kennedy Space Center.
-In this capacity she supported the director in the development of organizational roles and responsibilities as well the development of long-range organizational direction for KSC and ISS Program needs.
+In this capacity, she supported the director in the development of organizational roles and responsibilities, as well as in the development of a long-range organizational direction for Kennedy and ISS Program needs.

-Burnett graduated from the University of Florida in 1987 with a Bachelor of Science in aerospace engineering and in 1991 earned a Master of Science from the Florida Institute of Technology in space system operations.
+Burnett graduated from the University of Florida in 1987 with a Bachelor of Science in aerospace engineering and earned a Master of Science from the Florida Institute of Technology in space system operations in 1991.
 She is a native of Florida and lives in Merritt Island with her family.